OdeToTheCode/GuacBottom/README.md

 ## Group Project Goal:

 The Goal of this project is to work with a group of other developers to create a website which will utilize a different websites API to pull data from, then populates that data into our projects website.
+The website will also use another new technology, have at least 2 HTML pages with semantically correct HTML, use Bootstrap along with custom CSS and be responsive at a mobile and desktop breakpoint.
 This website will run in the browser and will dynamically update the HTML and CSS throught JavaScript.

+## Team Members:

+* **Maxwell Walters**
+* **Erik Neafus**
+* **Jacob Figueroa**
+* **Christopher Clark**

 ### Here is a link to the final version of our group project website.